AdobeDocs/advertising.en/help/policies/ad-requirements-policy.md

 * **Alcohol**.
 Ads that advertise or promote alcoholic beverages and alcohol companies are only permitted if in compliance with applicable laws and self-regulatory rules.
 For instance, alcohol Ads may not target minors and can only run in countries that allow ads for alcohol.
 However, in no event may any Ads glamorize or depict excessive alcohol consumption.

+* **Cannabis**.
+Ads that advertise or promote state-legal cannabis companies or cannabis in the Permitted Canadian Provinces are only permitted if in compliance with applicable state or Canadian laws, respectively, subject to (a) previously entering into the applicable [!DNL Adobe Rider], (b) compliance with [!DNL Adobe] due diligence requirements, and (c) as permitted by Media Suppliers and applicable laws.
+Ads for state-legal cannabis may may not offer or promote specific products for sale, and must be geo-targeted to the appropriate state.
+All permitted cannabis ads may not (1) be appealing to minors, or (2) glamorize or depict cannabis consumption.
+“Permitted Canadian Provinces” means the provinces of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Quebec, Saskatchewan, and Yukon.

 * **Gambling**.
 Ads containing gambling-related content, including by promoting casinos, lotteries, and other games of chance (whether online or offline) may only be promoted in in accordance with applicable laws.
 However, no Ads may glamorize or depict excessive gambling behaviors or misrepresent the odds or risks of gambling.

+* **Hemp**.
+Ads for hemp and hemp-derived products must comply with all applicable state and federal laws, subject to (a) previously entering into the applicable [!DNL Adobe Rider], (b) compliance with [!DNL Adobe] due diligence requirements, and (c) as permitted by Media Suppliers and applicable laws.
+Ads for hemp and hemp-derived products may not (1) make health-related claims, (2) target vulnerable populations, including minors, or (3) glamorize or depict smoking, or (4) suggest that such products have similar intoxicating effects to cannabis.

 * **Pharmaceutical Ads**.
 Ads promoting prescription and over-the-counter drugs must comply with applicable federal and local laws, regulations, and guidelines.